THE KANSAS INSTITUTE

 VIDEO (added in 2014) of the Humboldt, Kansas ceremony from June, 2000, commemorating "THE GREAT ESCAPE" of Indians and Blacks over "The Trail of Blood on Ice" from "Indian Territory" (now Oklahoma) to Kansas.
 This 1861/2 flight was led by the Muskogee leader Opothleyahola and reflected a "comrades in arms" collaboration between many thousands of Native Americans and hundreds of African Americans to escape slavery and/or the Confederacy.

-is under copyright protection by the KIAANAFH and may not legally be reproduced
+on this ceremony is under copyright protection by the KIAANAFH and may not

-Creek Indian Nation's Principal Chief, Mr. R. Perry Beaver, and the first half
+by the Muskogee Creek Indian Nation's Principal Chief, Mr. R. Perry Beaver, and

-the completion of Johnson's presentation, and other speakers about the
+President Prof. Willard R Johnson.
+CLICK HERE for the completion of Johnson's presentation, and other

 CLICK HERE for PART THREE to continue the presentations by descendants of the refugees and of some of the principal figures in the story of the Great Escape.